Rhesus factor - Assurance during pregnancy and blood transfusion

 The rhesus factor can be harmful (even fatal) to humans in two different situations: in blood transfusions and in pregnancies.
 Surface proteins on the envelope of the red blood cells (erythrocytes) which some humans possess and others do not, are responsible for the rhesus factor: positive ("Rh +") with the proteins, negative ( "Rh-") without.
 About 15 percent of all Europeans do not have this factor in their blood.
 The surface proteins ensure that the blood of rhesus-positive humans is seen as foreign bodies during a blood transfer from the immune system of the rhesus-negative human in order to form antibodies against it.
 A renewed blood transfusion can lead to a life-threatening reaction of the immune system of the recipient.

-In this video the two most important blood group systems, AB0 and rhesus factor, are explained and their function in the body is explained in detail.
+In this video the two most important blood group systems, AB0 and rhesus factor, are explained in detail.

 A similar constellation known as rhesus incompatibility can occur in women with multiple pregnancies: it occurs when a rhesus-negative woman is pregnant with a rhesus-positive child with the corresponding father.
 The rhesus-negative organism of the female forms antibodies against the Rhesus-positive erythrocytes during the first pregnancy and during the next pregnancy hemolysis occurs in the child.
 Hemolysis, is referred to by doctors as the dissolution of red blood cells, which, among other things, lead to the lack of oxygen supply to the fetus.
 This can have fatal consequences for the child and in many cases it causes serious health problems.
 According to the physician Reinhard Roos, statistically such a constellation occurs in approximately every tenth pregnancy, the danger of such a pregnancy concerns a high number of pregnant women.